chinhng275/Ecom-Super-Stores/README.md

 - Geographical Performance: SP and MG are the top revenue-generating states, highlighting the importance of focusing marketing efforts in these regions.
 - Customer Spending: High-value customers (e.g., "0da9212...") contribute significantly to revenue, indicating potential for targeted loyalty programs.

-## How to Use
-- SQL Queries: Run the SQL queries on a relational database (e.g., PostgreSQL) to extract data.
-Ensure the database schema matches the table names and columns referenced in the queries.
-- Power BI Dashboard: Import the extracted data into Power BI to visualize the results.
-Use slicers to filter data by year, state, or category, and drill down into specific data points for detailed analysis.
-- Actionable Insights: Use the insights to optimize inventory (focus on high-revenue categories), improve customer satisfaction (address low review scores), and target high-revenue regions (e.g., SP and MG).

-## How to Use the Dashboard
-- Filters: Use slicers to filter data by year, state, or product category for more granular insights.
-- Drill-Down: Click on specific data points (e.g., categories, states) to drill down into detailed metrics.
-- Trends Analysis: Use the line and area charts to identify seasonal trends and year-on-year performance.
-- Actionable Insights: Leverage insights from top sellers, customer reviews, and revenue distribution to optimize inventory, marketing, and logistics strategies.

 ## Future Enhancements
 - Add predictive analytics to forecast future sales trends.
 - Include customer segmentation to identify high-value customer groups.